Tier 1 Supports

 Behavior expectation examples (see Sample Behavior Expectations under student)

 Labeling Appropriate Behavior in Actions

-The school team would then build a matrix (graph) listing the behavioral expectation in a horizontal row. (click here for an example) There would be column labels above the behavioral expectations listing all the areas in the school where this behavior could be: 1) taught, 2) modeled, 3) practiced, and 4) observed.
+The school team would then build a matrix (graph) listing the behavioral expectation in a horizontal row.
+There would be column labels above the behavioral expectations listing all the areas in the school where this behavior could be: 1) taught, 2) modeled, 3) practiced, and 4) observed.
 For example, in a middle school the columns might include: 1) commons area, 2) cafeteria, 3) gymnasium, 4) bus, 5) hallway, 6) restroom, and 7) sidewalks.
 The building leadership team would choose two or three examples of what respecting self, others, and property would look like in each of these areas.
 For example, respecting property in the bathroom would be to "Use the amount of paper towels needed.
 A good amount would be two."
 Another example of showing respect for others in the bathroom might include "Be sure to flush the toilet when finished."
 Similarly, within each classroom, teachers would create their own matrix with classroom routines used as column labels.
 For example, in a middle school classroom, routines might include: 1) entering/exiting classroom, 2) teacher-lead instruction, 3) collaborative-group work, 4) independent work, and 5) transitions.
 Each teacher (or teachers in grade-level or department teams) would select two or three examples of what respecting self, others, and property would look like within each routine.
 For example, respecting self when transitioning may look like 1) checking the smart board for instructions, 2) getting the needed materials, and 3) quickly and quietly shifting between tasks, activities, or locations.

 Matrix examples (see Sample Matrices and Guidelines under student)